ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 Here are some useful resources that I have referred to:

 - [Zero to Nix - Determinate Systems][Zero to Nix - Determinate Systems]: A beginner-friendly Nix Flakes tutorial that is worth reading.
-- [NixOS series(in Chinese)](https://lantian.pub/article/modify-website/nixos-why.lantian/): LanTian's NixOS series of articles, which are very clear and easy to understand, and a must-read for beginners.
+- [NixOS series](https://lantian.pub/en/article/modify-website/nixos-why.lantian/): LanTian's NixOS series, which are very clear and easy to understand, a must-read for beginners.
 - [Nix Flakes Series](https://www.tweag.io/blog/2020-05-25-flakes/): An official Nix Flakes tutorial series, which provides a relatively detailed introduction and is suitable for beginners.
 - [Nix Flakes - Wiki](https://nixos.wiki/wiki/Flakes): The official Nix Flakes wiki, which provides a relatively rough introduction.
 - [ryan4yin/nix-config](https://github.com/ryan4yin/nix-config): My NixOS configuration repository, which also lists other configuration repositories that I have referred to in the README.